8 Perfect Snow Cones to Get You Through an Austin Summer

 For those brave enough to face Sixth Street by the light of day, Jim-Jim’s Water Ice is there to embrace you in its cold, icy arms.
 The Italian ice stand is an Austin institution with the usual offerings -- strawberry, piña colada, watermelon, etc -- as well as a gelatti innovation that combines ice cream with flavors like orange cream for dreamy sipping.

-This South First food truck creates vegan coconut SNÖ using coconut milk, then shaves it down as if it were ice to create frozen flakes in green tea, blueberry, and strawberry flavors.
+Ok, so SnoLabs’ frozen goods aren’t really snow cones, and they’re not really ice cream either.
+Instead, they’re what you’d get if both vanguards of frozen food had the reproductive organs necessary to make a lovechild.
+The South First food truck creates vegan coconut SNÖ using coconut milk, then shaves it down as if it were ice to create frozen flakes in green tea, blueberry, and strawberry flavors.

-Sno Springs off Barton Springs offers alternatives to the typical snow cone fare.
+If you’re tired of Tiger’s Blood -- and really what is Tiger’s Blood anyway?-- Sno Springs off Barton Springs offers alternatives to the typical snow cone fare.
 Check out the red velvet, Champagne, cherimoya, and tiramisu flavors, and be grateful you’re not the operator behind the old-fashioned, hand-cranked ice machine.